bodkan/cesky-krumlov-2025/README.md

 # Building intuition into popgen fundamentals and inference

+> [!NOTE]
+> **Note:** For anyone looking at these materials in the years since this event, it probably makes more sense for you to take a look at
+[a new workbook](https://bodkan.net/simgen/) I've been working on.
+It contains the basis of the materials archived here, and much, much more.

 ## Workshop on population and speciation genomics

 ### Český Krumlov, January 2025